 This will bring up the file permissions dialog box.

 First, you will need to set file permissions for the uploads directory and all the subdirectories inside it to 744.

 To do that, enter 744 in the numeric value box, and then check the box next to Recurse into subdirectories option.
 Now click on the ‘Apply to directories only’ radio button.

 Click on the OK button to apply these changes.
 Your FTP client will now start applying file permissions to the directories.

 Note: If setting directory permissions to 744 does not seem to solve your problem, then try 755.

-Filezilla will will now set the file permissions for all the files.
+The FTP client will now change the permissions for all files inside the uploads folder.
 Once it is done, you can go back to your WordPress admin area and try uploading images again.